evalgpt/evalgpt/README.md

 * If your responses are being cut off, you can increase the `max_tokens` in the `.env` file (see [model token limits](https://platform.openai.com/docs/guides/rate-limits/what-are-the-rate-limits-for-our-api) for more info)

+## Known Issues

+* Some language interpreters behave differently launching code; if you eval code and expect a prompt to be shown assume its being shown and enter a value.
+Investigating way to consistently handle tty io

 ## Examples

 ## Model Selection